Rohini-996/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

-.
 Today is Day 03 of #90DaysOfDevOpsChallenge

-.
 Today's task is about popular linux commands which we used in production enviornment
 1. Process Management Commands
+- Command Usage
 ```
 ps              = Show running processes
 ps aux          = Show all running processes